-In her home, Kersona helps by carrying water, buying or selling in the market and caring for children.
-She lives with her father and her mother.
+Kersona lives with her father and her mother.
+She is responsible for carrying water, buying or selling in the market and caring for children.
 Her father is sometimes employed and her mother maintains the home.
 There are 5 children in the family.

-Please remember Kersona in your prayers.
-Your love and support will help her to receive the assistance she needs to grow and develop.
+Your love and support will help Kersona to receive the assistance she needs to develop her potential.
+Please pray for her.

 Kersona lives on the plains of Bienac, home to approximately 30,000 residents.
 Typical houses are constructed of cement floors, brick walls and tin roofs.
 The most commonly spoken language is Creole.

 The regional diet consists of beans, chicken, guinea pig, bread, beef, plantains and rice.
 Common health problems in this area include fevers, malaria, typhoid, flu and diarrhea.
 Most adults in Bienac are unemployed but some work as subsistence farmers and earn the equivalent of $42 per month.
 This community needs schools, employment opportunities and recreation centers.

 Your sponsorship allows the staff of Bienac Child Development Center to provide Kersona with Bible teaching, health screening, clubs, etiquette training, educational classes, books and uniforms.
 The center staff will also provide health education, literacy classes and meetings for the parents or guardians of Kersona.